edwardcallow/tesco-jargon/m.md

 Training and working on another department to your own, most commonly checkouts, to provide support at busy periods.

 #### Multi-purpose computer (MPC)
 Store computer with applications for a variety of tasks by different departments.
-Usually located in the confidential office, at the front end and on the shop floor.
+Usually located in the confidential office, at the front end, and on the shop floor.

 #### MyAccount
 Self-service login details for all staff.
 Used to access Inform, Yammer and store apps.